Sometimes you can treat a health problem with a change in diet or the right medicine. Other times, these are helpful, but you still need more.

 Angioplasty and atherectomy aren’t full-blown surgeries.
 You aren’t given anything to make you sleep during the procedure, and often, you get out of the hospital within 24 hours.
 But these treatments don’t work for everyone.
 That’s when you might need bypass surgery.

 If you want to be successful in the long term with any of these treatments, stick to healthy lifestyle changes, too.
 If you’re a smoker, quitting makes it more likely that these treatments will work.

-She slides the tube into place so that the balloon sits right at the blockage.
-When it fills with air, it breaks up the plaque so your blood can flow more normally.
+They slide the tube into place so that the balloon sits right at the blockage.
+When it fills, it breaks up the plaque so your blood can flow more normally.

 During the procedure, your doctor may also put in a stent, a small mesh tube that keeps the artery open wide.
-Some have medicine on them to help keep more build-ups from happening.
+Some have medicine on them to help keep more buildup from happening.

 The doctor also uses a catheter in this procedure.
 Instead of a balloon on the end, there’s a tiny tool that removes plaque.
 The tool might be a sharp blade, a grinder, or a laser.
 As with angioplasty, your doctor may place a stent in your artery to help keep it open.